alankrantas/pxt-nexusbit/README.md

 ## Nexus:bit Test Code

 To test Nexus:bit, connect joystick board, two DC motors and at least one servo to the expansion board, and flash the following code onto your micro:bit.
 Move the joystick around and press A/B to test various functions.
-When the mic is triggered the micro:bit would display a "yes" on its LED screen.
+When the mic is triggered the micro:bit would display a "yes" icon on its LED screen.

 ```blocks
 nexusbit.servosToDegree([90, 90, 90, 90, 90, 90, 90, 90, 90, 90, 90, 90])